Springfield Development Code Update Project

 Project Purpose

 The purpose of the Post-Construction Requirements Update Project was to amend the Springfield Development Code to comply with Oregon DEQ’s requirements of the City, including requirements to manage post-construction site runoff and minimize barriers to low impact development and green infrastructure under the City’s Municipal Separate Storm Sewer System Permit.
-The permit regulates pollution from stormwater released to surface water, including the McKenzie and Willamette Rivers.
 These amendments allow and encourage the use of stormwater treatment facilities including swales, rain gardens, and pervious pavements and strengthen requirements that address stormwater quality issues and improve the quality of water in the City’s drinking water protection areas.

 Adoption of Amendments